The FASA Star Trek Insider; Page 3 of 5 9-26-2024

 • FASA's STIII Starship Combat Role Playing game (Second Edition) has improved rules over the STIII Starship Combat Game.

 • FASA's STCS, has some un updated rules left over from the previous installment of Starship Combat.
-Expecialy Command and Control rules, where counters/control panels are called for that aren’t even included in this edition of the game.
+Especially Command and Control rules, where counters/control panels are called for that aren’t even included in this edition of the game.

 • FASA's STCS, Crew Casualties page 36 Has some left over (from STIIISCRPG) rules regarding casualties.
 The example in the rulebook given under 'Effects From Engine/Superstructure Hits' is at odds with the rest of the crew casualties examples.
 The passage reads: